huntercodexs/docker-series/README.md

 # Oracle

 <pre>

    IMPORTANT:
-     The builder of this container is very long and need a long time to finish correctly Use the command docker-compose up --build to run in first time
+     The builder of this container is very long and need a long time to finish correctly Use the command docker-compose up --build to run in first time After the first build use docker-compose up -d oraclelinux

    REQUIRED:
      Database file: LINUX.X64_193000_db_home.zip